madeline-zhang/anilist-rec-program/README.md

 # Anime Recommendation Program
 Anime recommendation program powered by the [AniList API](https://anilist.gitbook.io/anilist-apiv2-docs/).
+It takes in an anime and a rating, finds users who rated that anime the same, and recommends a new anime based off the most common highly rated anime among those users.

 # How to run
 Download `anilist.py`